n-raghu/ezETL/README.md

 ## Working Principle

-- ProcessPoolExecutor to churn up processes and scan for JSON files in each dump file
+- Create mother tables using minimum/mandatory columns
-- Prepare a catalogue of files across all compressed files to be ingested
+- ProcessPoolExecutor to churn up processes to scan for JSON files in each dump file and prepare a catalogue of files to be ingested
-- ProcessPoolExecutor uses processes from the pool to loop through the catalogue and ingest data
+- ProcessPoolExecutor creates a pool of processes and loop through the catalogue, create version tables and ingest data.
+Here, version tables are created using PostgreSQL inheritance concept which inherits the mother table schema and also creates specific columns that are required for this version.
+Identification of version-specific columns is already programmed.
 - zipfile.ZipFile class allows to access and read files inside a compressed file(without decompressing)
 - Python iterator to chunk a large dataset and load it to DB